Website:Tweets by SydneyEverhart

 Current position: I joined the Department of Plant Pathology at UNL in the fall of 2014 in the position of Quantitative Ecologist, with a 9 month appointment of 80% research and 20% teaching.
-I am lead instructor of PLPT 802 Ecology and Management of Plant Pathogens that is taught every spring semester, I am teaching a new course Disease Dynamics and Evolution every even-year spring semester, and I am developing a graduate level course Intro to Population Genetic and Advanced Epidemiology in R that is taught in the summer on demand.
+I am lead instructor of PLPT 802 Ecology and Management of Plant Pathogens that is taught every spring semester, I taught a new course Disease Dynamics and Evolution in 2016 and I am developing a graduate level course on Epidemiology & Population Genetics that will be taught in the fall of 2018.
 Visit my lab website for more information.

 - Dowling, M., G. Schnabel, H. Boatwright, and S.E.
 Everhart**.
 2017.
 Novel gene-sequence markers for isolate tracking within Monilinia fructicola lesions.
 Pest Management Science doi: 10.1002/ps.4544